Halochkin/CustomWebComponents/Gestures/PinchGestureMixin/README.md

 - height - distance(Y) (px)
 - angle - the angle of the diagonal(deg)
 - duration - spinEvent duration
-- xFactor - the scale factor(X) for asymmetrical element zoom in / zoom out
+- xFactor - the scale factor(X) for asymmetrical zoom in / zoom out
 - yFactor - the scale factor(Y)
-- diagonalFactor - scale factor for symmetrical element zoom in / zoom out
+- diagonalFactor - scale factor for symmetrical zoom in / zoom out
 - rotation - the difference between start and end events });